Bill to Protect Private Sector Workers Scales Second Reading in Senate

 Sunday Aborisade in Abuja

-The Senate has passed for second reading a bill to regulate and formalise employment of domestic workers, apprenticeship, interns and other informal sector employees in Nigeria.
+The Senate yesterday passed for second reading a bill to regulate and formalise employment of domestic workers, apprenticeship, interns and other informal sector employees in Nigeria.

-“There are still a lot of deficits in the implementation of these conventions.
-One of such area of concern relates to decent work deficit, decent work is work with fair and equal treatments, decent remuneration, and fair condition of employment, safety and social protection, opportunities for training and collective bargaining.”
+“There are still a lot of deficits in its implementation of these conventions, one of such area of concern relates to decent work deficit, decent work is work with fair and equal treatments , decent remuneration, and fair condition of employment,safety and social protection, opportunities for training and collective bargaining.”

 According to him, the bill seeks to correct all the ills against the workers.